-Spending Christmas in London?
+Spending Christmas in London this year?
 Then I’ve got a gift for you!
-Here’s how to spend the perfect holiday season in London.
+Here’s how to spend the perfect holiday season in London for 2022.
 Straight from a London travel blogger.
 Happy holidays!

 Christmas in London makes my heart sing.
 Something about the city bursting with Christmas lights, festive markets and a suspicious amount of happy Londoners truly makes it the best season to see the city come to life.

 Whether you’re a local or a tourist for the holidays, it can be uber overwhelming to navigate just how many awesome things there are going on in London over Christmas time.
 Lucky for you (and in the spirit of Christmas, of course) I’ve got you covered!

 In this post, I’ll be sharing how to spend Christmas in London including the best Christmas tours in London, the best places to see the Christmas lights in London, the best Christmas markets in London, the best Christmas events & activities and where to stay for Christmas in London.
 Enjoy!

 How to Spend Christmas in London in 2022

 Best Christmas Tours in London

 If you’re new to London or just looking to see the city from a new perspective, I highly suggest booking a Christmas tour.
 Here are the best seasonal tours in London and how to book them!

 • London Christmas Lights Tour by Vintage Bus Open: If you love seeing Central London Christmas lights but want to avoid the crowds, I highly suggest doing an open-top bus tour.

 The Vintage Bus Christmas Tour will whizz you through tons of Christmas spots in the city on a 1960s Routemaster bus.
 From Oxford’s street to Harrods you’ll enjoy all the Christmas decorations Central London has to offer while being entertained (British style) with funny commentary along the way.